SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-06-dataflows-gen2-V2.md

-# Exercise 7: Create a Dataflow (Gen2) in Microsoft Fabric
+# Exercise 6: Create a Dataflow (Gen2) in Microsoft Fabric

 ### Estimated Duration: 40 Minutes

-In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
-They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store or to define a dataset for a Power BI report.

-This lab is designed to introduce the different elements of Dataflows (Gen2), and not create a complex solution that may exist in an enterprise.
+In this exercise, you'll explore data ingestion and transformation in Microsoft Fabric using Dataflow Gen2.
+You'll begin by creating a Dataflow to import and shape sales data using Power Query Online.
+Then, you'll define a lakehouse as the data destination, configure column mappings, and publish the Dataflow.
+Finally, you'll integrate the Dataflow into a pipeline to automate data processing and verify that the transformed data is successfully loaded into the lakehouse for future analysis.

 ## Lab objectives